Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Surrounding the Z-line is the

 myofilaments.
-An alternative description is the region spanned by the titin
+The I-band is spanned by the titin

 molecule connecting the Z-line with a myosin filament.